krsk29/ML-pipeline-Co2/README.md

 - **Service Restart**: Execute `sudo service postgresql restart` after modifications.

 ### Configure Postgres Drivers
-- **Create a drivers folder in the root directory**: place the postgresql driver .jar in the folder.
-Download it from the website.
+- **Create a drivers folder in the root directory**: place the postgresql driver pgJDBC in the root dir.
+Download it from the website (https://jdbc.postgresql.org/download/).
 You will need this driver to post data to your local db.
 It is used in `data_merging.py`

 ### Data Import Script
 - **Shell Script**: `run_sql.sh` for importing CSV data.